Deformed cluster maps of type $A_{2N}$: Preliminaries

 where $a$ and $b$ are non-zero parameters.
-It is clear that one of the potential singularities of the equation is $x_{n} = 0 $.
-By setting suitable initial data, the iteration of the recurrence reaches the singularity.
-Let us assume that the step $n_{0}$ iteration gives $x_{n_{0}} = 0 $ and $x_{n_{0}+1} = u$ (finite regular value).
-Then the further iterations give
+It is clear that a singularity can occur if $x_{n} = 0 $ for some $n$, and this arises whenever it happens that $ax_{n-1} +b=0$ at the previous step.
+Let us suppose that at some arbitrary index $n=n_{0}$ the iteration produces $x_{n_{0}} = 0 $ with $x_{n_{0}+1} = u$ for a generic regular (finite) value $u\in\mathbb{C}$, assumed arbitrary.
+Then subsequent iterations give

-As one can see $\frac{\infty}{\infty}$ is an \underline{ambiguity term} (a true singularity, with loss of information).
-To resolve it, we study the neighbourhood of the singularity by introducing the small quantity $\epsilon$.
-Thus let $x_{n_{0}} = \epsilon$; then
+The ratio $\frac{\infty}{\infty}$ is an ambiguous term: it is a true singularity, with loss of information (the dependence on the arbitrary parameter $u$ has disappeared).
+To resolve it, we approach the neighbourhood of the singularity by introducing a small quantity $\epsilon$, and letting $x_{n_{0}} = \epsilon$.
+Then the iteration of the recurrence \eqref{Lynessrecurrence} yields

-Notice that $x_{n_{0}+4}$ is no longer an ambiguity term and now it is well defined.
-As $\epsilon \to 0$, the sequence given by the iteration is
+Notice that, in the limit $\epsilon\to 0$, the value of $x_{n_{0}+4}$ is no longer ambiguous: it is now well defined, and finite values of the iterates are observed for $n>n_0+3$ in this limit.
+We can also reverse the iteration to a regular value of $x_{n_0-1}$.
+When $\epsilon \to 0$, the sequence produced by the iteration can be written symbolically as

-The sequence above is referred to as the associated \textbf{singularity pattern}.
-The iteration enters $0$ and then it passes through poles $x_{i} = \infty$ and zeroes $x_{j} = 0$, after which the next iteration depends on the initial value $u$.
-We call this singularity is \textbf{confined}.
+where $R$ denotes a regular non-zero value.
+The symbolic sequence above is referred to as the associated singularity pattern.
+The iteration enters $0$ and then it passes through simple poles, corresponding to the value $\infty$ with terms of $O(\epsilon^{-1})$, and another simple zero, with the value $0$ appearing at $O(\epsilon)$, after which it returns to a regular value which depends on the prior initial value $u$.
+In this case, the singularity is said to be confined. \end{exmp}